chrjabs/rustsat/ipasir/README.md

 **Note**: This crate only provides bindings to the API, linking to a IPASIR library needs to be set up by the user.
 This is intentional to allow easy integration of solvers that we do not provide a specialized crate for.
-For a plug-and-play experience see the other rustsat solver crates.
+For a plug-and-play experience see the other RustSAT solver crates.

 ## Linking